Universality in minor-closed graph classes: Forcing a Minor or Subdivision

-\begin{proof} Towards a contradiction suppose $x$ is not on the outer-cycle of $N$.
+\begin{proof} Towards a contradiction suppose $x$ is not on the outer cycle of $N$.
 Then the wheel centred at $x$ in $N$ is also the wheel in $T''$ centred at $x$, by the choice of $n$.
 In particular, $y$ is also a neighbour of $x$ in $N$, which is a contradiction. \end{proof}

-Note that if $x$ is an isolated vertex in $H'$, then $x$ is isolated in $L$ and in $T''$ (since $L$ and $T''$ agree on edges incident to vertices in $H'$).
+Note that if $x$ is an isolated vertex in $H'$, then $x$ is isolated in $L_0$ and in $T''$ (since $L_0$ and $T''$ agree on edges incident to vertices in $H'$).
 Since $P_1,P_2,P_3,P_4$ are in $T''$, no vertex in $P_1\cup P_2 \cup P_3 \cup P_4$ is isolated in $T''$.
 Thus no vertex in $P_1\cup P_2 \cup P_3 \cup P_4$ is isolated in $H'$.
 In particular, $w$ is not isolated in $H'$.
 It is possible that $w$ is in $H'$, in which case $w$ is on the outer cycle of one of the protecting near-triangulations by \cref{OnOuterCycle}.